Rescue of Roger Mallinson and Roger Chapman: Initial contact

-Mallison and Chapman spent the first few hours sorting out the submersible which was almost upside down.
+Mallinson and Chapman spent the first few hours sorting out the submersible which was almost upside down.
 They checked all the watertight doors for leaks and prepared for rescue to come.
 To preserve oxygen they knew they had to make as little physical exertion as possible, not even speaking.
 They made themselves as comfortable as possible as high up as they could get to avoid the foul air that sank down.